 Tuition is payable by cash, check, or automatic transfer.
 Gradalis invoices students as per their personal Tuition Agreement.
 Monthly and Semester Payments Plans are possible.
 Tuition must be paid in advance of each semester.
 Full Tuition must be paid completely prior to the last semester of the program.
 Automatic reoccurring payments or payment by Gradalis Invoices are preferred.

 Does Gradalis offer student loans or tuition assistance?

-Friends of Gradalis is our non-profit organization designed to obtain grants and funding for program development and student scholarships.
 Our program does not qualify for Federal Student Aid.
 Loans may be acquired from a bank or private lending institution.
 We do not provide tuition assistance.
 Funding is up to the student and/or the school they work in.
-Schools often subsidize teacher professional development and Waldorf training.
-Ask your school’s education director and board if your school offers any type of financial support for your training.
+Schools often subsidize teacher professional development program.
+Ask your school’s education director and board if your school offers any type of financial support for professional development.
 We hope to be able to offer some assistance in the future, however at this time, funding is up to the student and/or the school.
 Waldorf teacher training

 Does Gradalis offer college credit?

 Will charter school start-up grants cover Gradalis Professional Development hours?

 Depending on your Start up Grant—Yes.
 Our professional development program does not offer credits or a degree.
 Tuition payments are generally covered by Start-up grants.
 Make sure you check on your particular grant to be sure.